Your Complete Guide to Physician Compensation

 The employer would be happy to offer this number if they were prepared to offer $300,000.
 The offer could be better because the average rate paid for that specialty is higher, and the candidate would be able to hit the required revenue targets, which would enable a more substantial amount to be paid.

-In this article, we will discuss how you can determine how much to ask for and other bargaining chips that should be considered during compensation negotiations.
+In this article, we will discuss how you can determine how much to ask for and other bargaining chips that should be considered during physician salary negotiations.

 Want help reviewing a contract?
 Learn more about our contract review services!